That dollar amount reflects a 46.7% rise from $31.9 billion in 2017.

 Slovenia incurred an overall -$2.8 billion trade deficit for 2021, reversing a $958.4 million surplus one year earlier in 2020.

 Below are exports from Slovenia that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Slovenia’s goods trail Slovenian importer spending on foreign products.

-Slovenia has highly negative net exports and therefore deep international trade deficits for mineral fuels-related products, particularly refined oils and petroleum gases.
+Slovenia has highly negative net exports and therefore deep international trade deficits for organic chemicals as well asa mineral fuels-related products–particularly refined oils and petroleum gases.

 Slovenian Export Companies